DatSci01/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 Using the data corrected by replacing NAs with random interval values, the following plot (requires the *ggplot2* library) shows the difference in activity patterns between weekdays and weekends.
 To generate this plot, the date variable in the corrected data file was changed from *character* to *date* and an additional variable was added to identify which date observations were weekdays (Mon-Fri) or weekend days (Sat-Sun).
 This additional variable was made into a factor.
+As in the second plot (above), this plot also required some data manipulation to display the non-linear time data (as supplied) correctly on a linear time axis.

 ```r
 ## change date variable type from "chr" to "date"